americanexpress/one-app/docs/recipes/Partial-Rendering.md

 # Partial Rendering

+In this recipe, we will go over the setup required to start using partial rendering with One App, in a root Holocron module.
+We will use the URL to select a module and a `POST` body to populate the props that we want passed into that module.

+**Overview**

 Renders static markup from a Holocron module, rather than a complete page.
 Useful for reusing a One App Module's markup on a non One App web page.
 This will only work when dispatched on the server.

-In this recipe, we will go over the setup required to start using partial rendering with One App, in a root Holocron module.

-**API Overview**
+**API Reference**

 * [`setRenderPartialOnly`](https://github.com/americanexpress/one-app-ducks#setrenderpartialonly) from [`@americanexpress/one-app-ducks`](https://github.com/americanexpress/one-app-ducks)